SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/archive-attachments.md

 3. Click the SuperOffice icon ![icon][img2].

-4. In the **Archive attachment as a SuperOffice document** dialog, the **Company** and **Contact** fields have been filled in if the sender is registered in SuperOffice.
+4. In the **Archive attachment as a SuperOffice document** dialog, the **Company** and **Contact** fields is automatically filled if the sender is registered in SuperOffice.
 Fill in relevant information in the following fields:

     [!include[Archiving options for Gmail](includes/gmail-archiving-options.md)]